savannstm/rvpacker-txt-rs/README.md

 `rvpacker-txt-rs read --input-dir "E:/Documents/RPGMakerGame"` parses the text of the game into the `translation` folder of the specified directory.

 `rvpacker-txt-rs write --input-dir "E:/Documents/RPGMakerGame"` will write the translation from the \_trans files of the `translation` folder to compatible files in the `output` folder.

-The tool does not parse text from a plugins.js file since it is very difficult to isolate the text displayed in the game from the plugins.

 ## License